pencil-code/pencil-code/README.md

 * The [manual][manual] is the main source of information

+## List of Contributors

+* Around 100 people have contributed to various extent during the nearly 20 years of Pencil Code history.
+* The current [list of contributors][contributors] shows the temporal check-in activity of the those who stayed connected with the code over the various host changes (Nordita 2001-2007, Google Code 2007-2015, and Github since 2015).

 ## How to contribute to the Pencil Code

 * For all changes to the code, make sure the auto-test still runs